itu-tid/lecture-notes/Lectures/Bonus-UpdatingListInParent.md

 However, this is not smart, because you're sending the whole information about the posts to the child component.
 The state should really be local to a component, just as attributes are local to a class.
 Why is this a bad idea?

-## Pass a function that can add a post to the child
+## Pass a callback function that can add a post to the list

 A smarter alternative is below:
 ```js